What is Ozempic?

 - Stroke Prevention: Reduces the risk of strokes, adding another layer of protection for your heart.

-- Health Canada Approvals: Ozempic has undergone rigorous testing and received Health Canada approval for multiple uses, including cardiovascular risk reduction.
+- Health Canada approvals: Ozempic has been tested and approved for multiple uses, including cardiovascular risk reduction.

 - A1C Reduction: